+Technique: Research Technique: Collection of work Technique: Supervised assessment Purpose This technique is used to assess students' abilities to observe, collect, record, represent geographical data and findings to respond to inquiry questions.
+Students analyse and draw conclusions about primary and secondary sources.
+Primary sources are unprocessed original materials collected by the student, e.g. observations and measurements taken in the field (school grounds, local community or more distant locations) and responses to surveys and questionnaires.
+Students present findings that go beyond the information they have been given and the knowledge they currently have.
+Research responses follow an inquiry approach that aligns to the Geographical Inquiry and Skills identified in the Year level content descriptions.
+This technique is used to assess student responses to a series of focused tasks, based on geographical inquiry and skills, within a single investigative context.
+This technique is used to assess student responses that are produced independently, under supervision and in a set timeframe.
+A supervised assessment ensures there is no question about student authorship.

+Technique: Technique: Technique: Research Supervised assessment Collection of work

+Format

+Examples of research presentation formats include:

+- reports based on field work, e.g. a school grounds or local community site study, that include visual and graphic representations of data

+- multimodal presentations

+- webcasts and podcasts

+- webpages

-Technique: Research Technique: Collection of work Technique: Supervised assessment Format Examples of research presentation formats include: reports based on fieldwork, e.g. a school grounds or local community site study, that includes visual and graphic representations of data multimodal presentations webcasts and podcasts webpages picture diaries or journals visual representations of data and information, such as infographics.
-Examples of presentation formats for a collection of work include: labelled and annotated maps using cartographic conventions, such as scale, legend, title and north point labelled diagrams picture, line, bar or column graphs records of data and information gathered on a field trip written explanations oral, electronic or multimodal presentations analysis of sources, such as maps, photographs, satellite images or a digital application.
+- picture diaries or journals

+- visual representations of data and information, such as infographics.

+Examples of presentation formats for a collection of work include:

+- labelled and annotated maps using cartographic conventions, such as scale, legend, title and north point - labelled diagrams - picture, line, bar or column - graphs - records of data and information gathered on a field trip - written explanations - oral, electronic or multimodal presentations - analysis of sources, such as maps, photographs, satellite images or a digital application.

 Supervised assessment items will be in response to questions or statements.

 Questions or statements are typically unseen.
 If seen, teachers must ensure the purpose of this technique is not compromised.

 Geographical sources may also be used.
 Source materials may be seen or unseen.

-Examples of formats for supervised assessments may include: • short response tests • data response tests • practical exercises.
+Examples of formats for supervised assessments may include:

+- short response tests

+- data response tests

+- practical exercises.

 Categories